JetBrains/youtrack-workflows/Semi-Automatic 'Wait for Reply' State Managemen/README.md

 When a comment from an external user is required, internal user sets issue state to 'Wait for reply' manually.
 When a comment is added, issue is automatically reopened.
 Assignee gets a notification if no comment is added within 5 days.

 >Requirements:
->    state 'Wait for Reply'
+>state 'Wait for Reply',
->    group 'developers'
+>group 'developers'

 Statemachine with 'Waiting for reply' state:
 ```java
 statemachine States for field State {